A Guide to Office Furniture Color Psychology and Workplace Productivity

 Office environments influence how people think, feel, and perform every day.
 Among the many design elements, color plays a subtle yet powerful role in shaping mood and behavior.
 Office furniture color psychology focuses on how different hues used in desks, chairs, cabinets, and layouts can affect concentration, creativity, and overall productivity.

-How Colors Affect Workplace Productivity
+How Office Furniture Colors Affect Mood

 • Yellow encourages creativity, optimism, and energy

-Office Color Schemes Ideas
+Office Color Scheme Ideas

 • Blue and white for a clean and focused atmosphere